THE LARGEST RESTORATION OF LAND TO FIGHT CLIMATE CHANGE

-The United Nations is calling to restore 350 million hectares of degraded landscapes and forestlands worldwide by 2030, This would eliminate 5% of the world’s emissions from the atmosphere each year.
-By adding forest protection, up to 25% of the world’s emissions would be eliminated each year.
+The United Nations has called to restore 350 million hectares of forestlands and landscapes by 2030, This would eliminate 5% of the world’s CO2 emissions from the atmosphere each year.
+By adding the protection of existing forests, up to 25% of the world’s CO2 emissions would be eliminated from the atmosphere each year.
 This is the largest restoration of nature ever undertaken.
 A concrete action to fight climate change.
 The United Nations considers restoration of forestlands and landscapes as one of the largest, most cost-effective climate solutions available today.

 WE BRING NEW LFE TO FORESTLANDS AND LANDSCAPES

 Thanks to a campaign organized with the United Nations, we have already planted 47 million trees and restored 60,000 hectares.
 We restore deforested, desertified and burned land.
 We plant trees, protect young shoots born from natural regeneration and take measures against fire.
 Vegetation prevents desertification, protects biodiversity, lowers the local temperature and absorbs CO2 emissions from the atmosphere.